t: 0116 241 8331 e: email@example.com

 To see the full benefits of this and to see whether you are eligible, click the button:

 We continuously monitor the quality of our training by obtaining feedback on the two key scales of relevance and presentation from every course delegate.
-Below are the average ratings taken from the first two runnings of this course.
+Below are the average ratings taken from the last two runnings of this course.

 Average Presentation rating: 94%